-CPT Coding for Hospital Applications This course offers instruction in the cod
+CPT Coding for Hospital Applications

 This course offers instruction in the coding rules for Current Procedural Terminology (CPT) and the Healthcare Common Procedure Coding System (HCPCS) and explains how to apply the rules to correctly code patient services related to a hospital environment.
+The course materials presented at the college are supplemented by topical out-of-class assignments designed to enhance and support the classroom experience.